sam-hsu-lin/sam-hsu-lin.github.io/_pages/about.md

 ---
 {% include base_path %}

-Welcome the front page of my website (work in progress)!
+Welcome the front page of my website!

 I am a research assistant at the UCLA Anderson School of Management working with Professors Jennifer Kao, Chris Poliquin, and Melanie Wasserman.